Leaving your pension scheme

 Once you have left the scheme, you have several options:

 - You can leave your accrued pension benefits in the scheme until you decide to start drawing retirement benefits;

 - You can transfer your accrued benefits to a new employer’s workplace pension scheme or a personal pension scheme;

 - If you’re a member of a personal pension, self-invested personal pension or stakeholder pension scheme, you can continue contributing to it, but you won’t receive any further contributions from your (old) employer.
 If you join a new employer, they may decide to contribute to your scheme;

 - If you have been a member of a workplace pension scheme for less than two years, you may be able to ask for a short-service refund of your contributions;

 - If you were automatically enrolled into your employer’s workplace pension scheme and decide to stop paying contributions, but you continue working for the same employer, they will automatically re-enrol you into the scheme every three years, if you’re eligible.
 You can opt out or stop contributing again, if you do not want to re-join; and

 - If you’re still working for the same employer, you may be able to rejoin the scheme.

 If you leave benefits in the scheme, you usually have the option to transfer your benefits later.
-If you’re a member of a public sector defined benefit pension scheme, it may not be possible to transfer your benefits to a defined contribution pension scheme after 5 April 2015.
+If you’re a member of a public sector defined benefit pension scheme, it may not be possible to transfer your benefits to a defined contribution pension scheme.
 The Government is currently considering whether to apply this restriction to all defined benefit pension schemes.